 Most puncture resistant tyres use one or more layers of woven synthetic fibres underneath the tread.
 Some tyres use a layer of harder or springier rubber instead.
 The tyre's casing, including the sidewalls, may also be reinforced against slashing, using a mesh of polymer fibre.

 A tyre carcass is usually made of synthetic fibres, such as nylon; occasionally it’s cotton.
 The TPI number tells you how may Threads Per Inch there are.
 A higher TPI means thinner threads are used, making for a more supple, faster tyre.
 But coarser threads (lower TPI) are harder to tear so don’t puncture as easily.

 You can limit punctures further by keeping your tyres inflated to the pressure rating that's stamped on the sidewall.
 It's worth checking your tyres periodically.
 Sometimes a shard of flint or speck of glass will embed itself in the tyre but not penetrate until you've pressed it in further by riding on it.

-A heavy but near impregnable tyre that rolls better than you'd expect, particularly in the fatter sizes, the Marathon Plus resists punctures with a thick protective layer of springer rubber.
+A heavy but near impregnable tyre that rolls better than you might expect, particularly in the fatter sizes, the Marathon Plus resists punctures with a thick protective layer of springer rubber.
 You can ride over drawing pins and not puncture.
-They last forever too.
-The sidewalls are reflective.
-Available in a huge range of sizes: 35-349, 35-355, 35-406, 47-406, 40-507, 35-559, 40-559, 47-559, 37-590, 42-590, 25-622, 28-622, 32-622, 37-622, 40-622, 47-622, 40-635.
+The tyre lasts forever too, and the sidewalls are reflective.
+Fitting is difficult; get your shop to do it if you’re struggling.
+It’s available in a huge range of sizes.
+There’s also an e-bike version, the Marathon E-Plus, which has a grippier rubber compound, and the Marathon Plus Tour, which has a tread pattern designed for use on unsurfaced roads as well as tarmac.